An introduction to field extensions and Galois descent for sheaves of vector spaces: Galois descent for sheaves and their complexes

 It is shown (see \cite[Proposition 3.1]{Bei} or \cite[Theorem 3.6]{Rei}) that $\GDXfk$ is an abelian category and that there is an equivalence

 sending $\cF\in\Pervk{X}$ to the tuple $(j^{-1}\cF,\VCunf(\cF),u,v)$, where we will not go into detail with the construction of the maps $u$ and $v$.
 Also the quasi-inverse is explicitly described.

-Let us now study this equivalence in the context of a finite field extension $L/K$.
+Let us now study this equivalence in the context of a field extension $L/K$.
 The construction of the nearby and vanishing cycles functor as well as of the maps $u$ and $v$ are completely topological and do not depend on the coefficient field (they could as well be performed on sheaves of sets).
-Therefore, the forgetful functor (restriction of scalars) $\mathsf{for}_{L/K}\colon \PervL{X}\to\PervK{X}$ corresponds to a forgetful functor $\GDXfL\to\GDXfK$ (given by the ones on perverse sheaves on $U$ and $Z$).
+Therefore, if $L/K$ is a finite field extension, the forgetful functor (restriction of scalars) $\mathsf{for}_{L/K}\colon \PervL{X}\to\PervK{X}$ corresponds to a forgetful functor $\GDXfL\to\GDXfK$, where the latter is given by the ones on perverse sheaves on $U$ and $Z$.
+(Note that the finiteness of $L/K$ is essential here since otherwise the forgetful functor $\mathsf{for}_{L/K}\colon \PervL{X}\to\PervK{X}$ is not well-defined: A perverse sheaf is a complex of sheaves whose cohomologies have in particular have finite-dimensional stalks.)

 On the other hand, we have the following statement about extension of scalars. \begin{lemma} Let $L/K$ be a finite Galois extension. \\ For $\cA\in\PervK{U}$, we have an isomorphism

 For $\cB\in\PervK{X}$, we have an isomorphism